-We are taking AM as exogenous since we are not interested in explanation.
-It could well be endogenous in another model.
-In the present instance, the age-at-marriage variables is in any case predetermined as it refers to a past event.
-The resulting advantage is that the system becomes recursive and, with appropriate assumptions on the error terms, ordinary least squares estimation is applicable (Mallavaud 1970, pp. 679-81).
+Since there are ten endogenous variables, we need ten equations, variable is in any case predetermined as it refers to a past event.
+The resulting advantage is that the system becomes recursive and, with appropriate assumptions on the error terms, ordinary least squares estimation is applicable (Malinvaud 1970, pp. 679-81).8/